Yunuuuu/BPCellsArray/README.md

 RNA-seq and ATAC-seq datasets.
 This package just bring BPCells into Bioconductor single-cell workflow.

-All operations in `BPCells` are lazy, which means that no real work is performed on matrix or fragment objects until the result needs to be returned as an R object or written to disk.
-And most operations have been optimized by c++ or c.
+Almost all operations in `BPCells` are lazy, which means that no real work is performed on matrix or fragment objects until the result needs to be returned as an R object or written to disk.
+And most operations have been optimized by `c++` or `c`.

 Here is a summarized delayed operations in BPCells: